odu-sps/.github/profile/README.md

 We are a diverse student body comprised of undergraduate and graduate students who are interested in physics.

-Our undergraduate students' majors include:
+Our undergraduate students' majors include, but are not limited to...
 - Physics
 - Astrophysics
 - Chemistry